projectbarbel/barbelhisto-core/README.md

 The library implements Martin Fowlers Temporal Pattern that can be found here: https://martinfowler.com/eaaDev/timeNarrative.html

-# Who needs barbelhisto?

-When you use barbelhisto to store and read data you can find answers to these questions:

-- What changes to domain objects were stored the last two weeks?
-- When will the state of domain objects become effective?
-- What will be the effective state of my domain objects in two weeks?

-Even more complicated:

-- Two month ago, what did we know about the state of domain objects six month ago?
-- Two month ago, what did we know about the state of domain objects in four months?

-This library enables you to store your data in a format that enables you to answer these questions.

 # Features (in development)

 - bi-temporal (auditing-proof) data storage based on blazing fast [cqengine](https://github.com/npgall/cqengine) collections